 Grinds Programme

-We offer a grinds programme for Junior Cert and Leaving Cert students, we work with volunteers to provide key supports in English, Irish and Maths subjects.
+We offer a grinds programme for Junior Cert and Leaving Cert students, we work with volunteers to provide key supports in the subjects of English, Irish and Maths.

 Personal Development Groups